MOTORCYCLE PRACTICLE TEST EXPLAINED

 The two parts can be taken seperately or together depending on choice and availability.

-The practical motorcycle test is made up of lots of different elements, an eyesight test, vehicle safety questions, a test of driving ability, a test of specific manoeuvres and a question about riding with a passenger and two show me tell me safety questions as below.
+The practical motorcycle test is made up of lots of different elements, an eyesight test, vehicle safety questions, a test of driving ability, a test of specific manoeuvres and questions about riding with a passenger and two show me tell me safety questions as below.

 At the test centre you must present a valid certificate DL196 , your UK driving licence, theory pass and mod one pass when taking mod 2.